AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 * **Boolean**
   * Add a boolean checkbox
 * **Date and time**
-  * Add a date or time
+  * Add a date and/or time
 * **Enumeration**
   * Add a set of checkbox, radio button(s), or dropdown fields
 * **Tags**
   * Allows fragment authors to access and select areas of tags
 * **Content Reference**
   * References other content, of any type; can be used to [create nested content](#using-references-to-form-nested-content)
+  * If an image is referenced, you can opt to show a thumbnail
 * **Fragment Reference**
   * References other content fragments; can be used to [create nested content](#using-references-to-form-nested-content)
   * The data type can be configured to allow fragment authors to: